When Does A Seller Get Money After Closing? A Guide

 The Bottom Line

 When the seller gets their money after closing on the sale of their house depends on how payment is made.
-The two most common payment methods are by cashier’s check or by wire transfer.
-Even if you receive a check at the closing, you may not have access to those funds for a few days, since it will take your bank a few days to process it.
-With a wire transfer direct to your account, you‘ll likely have the funds by the next business day.
+The two most common payment methods are cashier’s checks and wire transfers.
+Even if you receive a check at the closing, you may not have access to those funds for a few days since it will take your bank a few days to process it.
+With a wire transfer direct to your account, you’ll likely have the funds by the next business day.